NVE/fram/docs/index.md

 The version of FRAM that is currently published is an Minimum Viable Product, i.e. it has minimum functionality to run a simple power market model.
 We are working on adding more features.
 </div>

-FRAM is an open-source modelling framework developed by [the Norwegian Water Resources and Energy Directorate (NVE)](https://www.nve.no/english/){:target="_blank"} that allows you to build and run different power market models and compare them against each other.
+FRAM is an open-source modelling framework developed by [the Norwegian Water Resources and Energy Directorate (NVE)](https://www.nve.no/english/){:target="_blank"} that allows you to build and run different energy market models and compare them with each other.

 If you previously saw FRAM presentations, you might want to go directly to [FRAM demo on GitHub]({{ framlinks.demo }}){:target="_blank"}.
 Here is the [video of the FRAM demo with JuLES model]({{ framlinks.video }}){:target="_blank"}..

+## Architecture of FRAM

 FRAM gets data from a common model-neutral database and efficiently performs all necessary data transformations and operations needed to build a model, solve it, and get the results.